 - 1. A Subject whose name the certificate is issued under - 2.
-A Subscriber or Registration Officer in the Customer Organisation that has made an application for a certificate on behalf of an organisation, device or application - 3.
-Personnel of Telia CA - 4.
-An authorised representative of the Customer hosting their CA at Telia
+A Subscriber or Subscriber that acts as RA that has made an application for a certificate on behalf of an organisation, device or application - 3.
+Personnel of Telia CA

+4. An authorised representative of the Subscriber hosting their CA at Telia